janwilmake/uithub.chat/navigation.js.md

 right pane:

-- shows text area full width/height with the selected context. if no currentContext is selected, show 'please select a context'
+- Shows text area full width/height with the selected context. if no currentContext is selected, show 'please select a context'

 Create the part that does everything for the navigation and return a js codeblock so i can inmport that into the html